ibexa/documentation-user/docs/content_management/create_edit_pages.md

 Whenever you edit a page, a [new version](content_versions.md) is created in the repository.

 !!! tip

-    The Page content type contains a *Landing page* field type which manages the zones and blocks.
+    The page content type contains a *Landing page* field type which manages the zones and blocks.
     Any content item that has the *Landing page* field type behaves like a page.

 ## Create page